edmilsondejesus/waterdemand/data/readme.txt

 The DS_Agua_2017_2022_por_ponto.csv file is composed of simulated and scrambled data built to enable the testing of the proposed models.
-Therefore, they do not correspond to the real data of the EMBASA reservoirs.
+Therefore, they do not correspond to the real data of the reservoirs.